sachamasry/klepsidra/README.md

   * Display tags for open and closed timers
   * Report on aggregate time spent, or timed, by tag, reporting on tag _show_ page
+  * Report on aggregate time spent by activity type, reporting on activity_type show page
+  * Report on aggregate time spent by tag, reporting on tag show page
   * Restyle timer listings, giving more visual value to the time recorded, rather than the times the timer was started and stopped